adamalbrecht/adamalbrecht/_posts/2013-12-12-creating-a-simple-modal-dialog-directive-in-angular-js.md

 });
 {% endhighlight %}

-### Triggering the Modal on a route change with UI-Router

 And that's it!
 I've put a slightly more polished and configurable version of this directive up [on Github](http://github.com/adamalbrecht/ngModal).